simplesamlphp/simplesamlphp/docs/simplesamlphp-authproc.md

 * Modify the name of attributes.
 * Generate new attributes that are composed of others, for example eduPersonTargetedID.
 * Ask the user for consent, before the user is sent back to a service.
-* Implement basic Access Control on the IdP (not neccessarily a good idea), limiting access for some users to some SPs.
+* Implement basic Access Control on the IdP (not necessarily a good idea), limiting access for some users to some SPs.

-Be aware that Authentication Proccessing Filters do replace some of the previous features in SimpleSAMLphp, named:
+Be aware that Authentication Processing Filters do replace some of the previous features in SimpleSAMLphp, named:

 * `attributemap`
 * `attributealter`
 * `attribute filter`

-Later in this document, we will describe in detail the alternative Authentication Proccessing Filters that will replicate these functionalities.
+Later in this document, we will describe in detail the alternative Authentication Processing Filters that will replicate these functionalities.

 How to configure Auth Proc Filters
 ----------------------------------